-HackerRank for Work allows hiring managers to create tests to assess candidates.
+HackerRank allows hiring managers to create tests to assess candidates.

 Following are the two methods to create a test:

-- Refer the respective links to follow the steps for test creation in detail.
+Refer to the respective links to follow the steps for test creation in detail.

-- The images shown below take you through the process of test creation.
+The images shown below will take you through the process of test creation.

 - In the image below, you can see that a newly created test is in draft mode unless published.